 Winner: SwaddleMe By Your Side Sleeper

-It is lightweight and it comes with a very reasonable price tag.
+It is lightweight, and it comes with a very reasonable price tag.

-Customer reviews for the SwaddleMe have been great as well.
-Parents love the versatility it provides, allowing them to comfortably place the infant between them as they sleep.
-This co-sleeping bassinet is also lightweight and highly portable, great for placing anywhere around the house, and makes a great travel bassinet.
+Other cool features include glowing, vibrating, and collapsible sides.Customer reviews for the SwaddleMe have been positive as well.
+Parents love the versatility it provides, allowing them to place the infant between them as they sleep comfortably.
+This co-sleeping bassinet is also lightweight and highly portable, great for setting anywhere around the house, and makes a great travel bassinet.

-This portable bassinet will keep up with your busy lifestyle, while allowing your infant to get the safe sleep that they require.
+This portable bassinet will keep up with your busy lifestyle while allowing your infant to get the safe sleep that they require.